Facility teams can perform better with an ‘app’ rather than an enterprise solution

-Everyday facility managers usually spend an hour searching for relevant for relevant building information management.
+Everyday facility managers usually spend an hour searching for relevant building information management.
 The average facility technician team misses at least 6 preventive maintenance tasks on an average, which usually results in 60 hours of overtime in a month.

 These are the challenges that can have serious implications on the productivity of facility teams.